 - Cuisine: Balinese

-- squeeze of lemon or lime to taste
+- squeeze of lemon lime or citrus to taste

-Slice the turmeric and ginger into thin rounds and juice, using an electric juicer (it’s ok to leave skin on).
-You should end up with 1 cup liquid combined.
+If using an electric juicer , juice whole roots.
+You should end up with about 1 cup of golden liquid combined.
 Add a little water to the juicer to extract more of the juice if you want.
-Place this in a 2 quart (8 cup) jar, pitcher or container.
-You can also place the ginger and turmeric roots in a blender, and puree with a cup or two of water.
-Let this sit for a couple hours, then strain.
+Place this in a quart jar, pitcher or container.
+Feel free to fill the quart jar with water, sweetening with maple and sqeezing with citrus.

 - Serving Size: 1 cup